frame-lang/frame-docs/intermediate_frame/transitions.rst

 Enter and Exit Events
 ++++++++++++++++

-As discussed elsewhere, one of Frame's most powerful features is the ability to intialize and cleanup states upon entry and exit respectively.
+As discussed elsewhere, one of Frame's most powerful features is the ability to initialize and cleanup states upon entry and exit respectively.
 This powerful capability unlocks many improvements to code structure and readability of Frame generated software.

-Upon transitioning Frame first sends a system reserved "exit" message **<** to the current state.
+Upon transitioning, Frame first sends a system reserved "exit" message **<** to the current state.
 Below we see an exit handler added to the **$Start** state that prints a message upon exit.

 .. code-block::